-So, PP in Cali is in pretty big trouble...could lose their funding for fraudulent billing.
+So, PP in Cali is in some big trouble, they could lose their funding for fraudulent billing type of trouble.
 Man, those whistleblowers sure are trouble! :) God bless them!